renatogmarcacini/be-the-hero/README.md

 # be-the-hero
-Aplicativo Be The Hero criado no evento Semana OmniStack 11 utilizando ReactJS/Native e NodeJS
+Aplicativo Be The Hero criado no evento Semana OmniStack 11

 Técnologias utilizadas
 Front-End: